pandadady/Machine-Learning-Course/decision_tree/README.md

 4.Algorithm thinking

-    The key step is to construct a decision tree splitting attribute.
+    The key step in constructing a decision tree is splitting attributes.

-    The so-called splitting attribute is to construct different branches according to the different division of a certain characteristic attribute,
+    splitting attribute is to construct different branches according to the different

+    division of a certain characteristic attribute,

     and the goal is to make each split subset as pure as possible.

+    The key of splitting attribute is to choose the measure of attribute selection

-    There are many kinds of attribute selection algorithms.Here to introduce ID3
+    The measure of attribute selection is a split criterion.
+There are many algorithm about measure of attribute selection.

+    here to introduce ID3.

+    From the information theory, we know that the smaller the expected information,

+    the greater the information gain, and thus the higher the purity.

+    So the core idea of ID3 algorithm is to use the information gain as the standard to select attributes.

+    That is to say, when each split, the attribute of the maximum information gain is needed to split.